 - When you raise the leg it turns pale and cool to touch.

-- Leg pain, often at night.
+- Aching pain in the foot or leg, often at night.
 Pain may go away when the leg is dangled down.

 Who is At Risk?